parzi-val/axle-terminal/README.md

 ### Contributing

 Feel free to fork the repository, make changes, and create a pull request if you have improvements or bug fixes.

+## Acknowledgments

+This project is inspired by and uses information from [TLDR Pages](https://tldr.sh), a fantastic community-driven project that provides simplified and community-curated command-line documentation.

+Special thanks to the TLDR community for maintaining an excellent resource for command-line users.